Shock as family of woman who took own life in prison denied legal aid at FAI

 The sheriff presiding over the inquiry also expressed concern at the prospect of Mr and Mrs Allan being unable to participate in the inquiry due to their legal aid application being rejected.

-Speaking in court, he said: “From my point of view, I would find it extremely helpful if the family of Katie Allan was represented in this inquiry.
+Speaking in court, Sheriff Simon Collins KC said: “From my point of view, I would find it extremely helpful if the family of Katie Allan was represented in this inquiry.

 “It is more than appropriate that Katie Allan’s family would be represented.
 I cannot tell the legal aid board or ministers what to do but I can say that I very much hope that they will be able to enable Katie Allan’s family to be represented in this inquiry.”